Rosuav/ThirdSquare/README.md

 No, actually, this isn't TSP.
 It's a point-to-point distance problem.
 But I'm still not sure how to implement it less naively than massive recursion.

+* There will be 20 zones in the Melbourne region. *

 Ticket durations and touches-off
 --------------------------------